Old name, new purpose: why we’ve gone back to RNID

 • the size and position of the tumour

-• results of other tests.
+• the results of any medical tests.

 It’s best to discuss treatment options in detail with your surgeon or radiotherapist.